MozillaFoundation/fair-terms-report/README.md

 ## Contributing
 We welcome contributions from platform researchers, data privacy and security experts, online platforms, and others with relevant expertise.
-We welcoem
 We encourage you to download and adapt these model terms, and to contribute adapted versions back to this repo.

-To contribute: Fork, branch, and submit PRs
+**To contribute**: Fork, branch, and submit PRs